 How does this work in practice?

 The ability to create and access a “fluid basket” all comes down to the nature of a retailer's existing architecture and the type of vendors they work with.
-By having a composable architecture, both online and in-store, the customer’s actions, baskets and wish lists can be accessed by every systems, meaning that baskets created in-store can be accessed online, and those created online can be accessed in-store.
+By having a composable architecture, both online and in-store, the customer’s actions, baskets and wish lists can be accessed by every system, meaning that baskets created in-store can be accessed online, and those created online can be accessed in-store.

 The first challenge a retailer will face are any legacy monolithic systems they still operate (the most prominent of these being POS).
 These systems, which typically sit in isolation (or have a few bespoke connectors built), do not speak to other systems seamlessly through API-connectors, and as such, will not be able to digest the information needed to receive this digital fluid basket.